 10. Store luggage under the bed.

-Cruise cabins don’t have much floor space, and the closets aren’t deep.
+Cruise cabins have little floor space, and the closets aren’t deep.
 Where will you put your suitcase?
 Don’t be a newbie and ask your room steward.
 Confidently slide your luggage under the bed where it belongs.

 11. You don’t have to take the ship’s tours.